dheero/OBF.github.io/wiki/BOSC_2011/BOFs.md

 sign up for a [ wiki account](Special:Userlogin "wikilink"), login, and edit this page.
 Please list the BOF topic and the name of the organizer.

+The BOFs are from 5:30-6:30 in the same room as the BOSC talks (F2).

 Friday BOFs (Day 1)
 -------------------